What are climate change and global warming?

 As the planet heats, climate patterns change.
 It’ll mean more extreme and unpredictable weather across the world – many places will be hotter, some wetter, others drier.

-We know the planet has warmed by an average of nearly 1ºC in the past century.
-Might not sound much, but on a global scale that's a huge increase that's creating big problems for people and wildlife.
+We know the planet has warmed by an average of nearly 1°C in the past century.
+That might not sound much, but on a global scale it’s a huge increase and it’s creating big problems for people and wildlife.

 - severe storms and floods in some countries, droughts in many more

 - seas become more acidic, coral and krill die, food chains are destroyed

 - little or no Arctic sea ice in summer – not just bad news for polar bears, it also means that the global climate warms faster (as there’s less polar ice to deflect sunlight)

 Scientists predict possible rises of up to 6°C this century if we don’t drastically cut greenhouse gas emissions.

 It almost doesn’t bear thinking about what this would mean: